MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

     If the **Designer** pane opens automatically, select a slide design you like.
 Then close the **Designer** pane.

-1. Apply any additional reformatting you think is required until you have a slide that looks similar to this:
+1. Apply any additional reformatting you think is required until you have a slide that you're happy with:

     ![Screenshot of a PowerPoint presentation with Copilot-generated content.](./media/generative-ai/powerpoint-slide.png)

-1. On the PowerPoint title bar, select the default presentation name (**Presentation**) and rename it to `Business Presentation.pptx`.
 1. Close the PowerPoint tab and return to the **Documents** folder in your OneDrive.

 ## Use Copilot to compose an email